elmangau/stockchat/readme.md

 ```

 * ConnectionString: In this section you specify the connection parameters for the configured data base.
-* Authentication: Ins this section you specify the Key that will be used by the application to encode and validate the JWT authorization tokens.
+* Authentication: In this section you specify the Key that will be used by the application to encode and validate the JWT authorization tokens.
-* LogoutExpiredInterval: This parameter you can specify the interval that the application will check for expired authorization tokens, and remove any expired token.
+* LogoutExpiredInterval: This parameter you can specify the interval, in seconds, that the application will use to check for expired authorization tokens, and remove any expired token.
 * MaxChatMessages: With this parameter you specify how many chat messages will be managed and showed at a time.
 * StockApiBaseAddress: This is the base address for the Stock Share API that will be used for stock share queries.